strapi/documentation/docusaurus/docs/dev-docs/backend-customization/tutorial.md

 </details>

+### Controllers vs. Services

+Controllers could contain any business logic to be executed when the client requests a route.
+To illustrate the use of services, in this tutorial the custom controller does not handle any responsibilities and delegate all the business logic to services.

-We will then customize Strapi's back end server: submitting the review form will create a review in the Strapi back end and notify the restaurant owner by email.
+Let's say we would like to customize the back end to achieve the following scenario: submitting the [previously added review form](#rest-api-queries-from-the-front-end) will create a review in the Strapi back end and notify the restaurant owner by email.
 Translating this to Strapi back end customization means performing 3 actions:

 1. Creating a custom service to [create the review](#custom-service-creating-a-review).
 2. Creating a custom service to [send an email](#custom-service-sending-an-email-to-the-restaurant-owner).